top of page

 As in my Molene and Brutalist Collection, I choose textures and forms that make the viewer discover new and interesting details about the works.
 The geometry in my designs is always direct, the details are for the curious minds.

-Unica Collection version française
+Plaster Collection version française